ihattan2018/carotidsTFM/README2.md

 ## Deep Learning for the Detection and Characterization of the Carotid Artery in Ultrasound Imaging

 In this thesis, we explore the effectiveness of Deep Learning techniques in attempting to automatize and improve the diagnosis of atheroma plaques.
-To achieve so we tackle the following problems: ultrasound image segmentation and plaque tissue classification
+To achieve so we tackle the following problems: ultrasound image segmentation and plaque tissue classification.

 ### Datsets: